HUBioDataLab/ProtHGT/README.md

 ## Repository Structure
 - **data/**: Contains the knowledge graph data required for training and evaluating ProtHGT.
 Data files can be downloaded from [Google Drive](https://drive.google.com/drive/u/0/folders/1VcMcayVnBD82F7xcUzLFNzlEixRSoFSu) and must be placed in this directory for `train.py` and `predict.py` to function properly.
 - **models/**: Contains trained models for each Gene Ontology (GO) category.
 These models are trained on knowledge graph (KG) datasets using TAPE embeddings as the initial protein representation.
+The models trained on alternative protein representations will be available soon.
 - **configs/**: Stores configuration files with optimized model parameters and training settings.
 The hyperparameters are optimized for KG datasets where TAPE embeddings are used as the initial protein representation.
+The configuration files for alternative protein representations will be available soon.
 - **src/**: Main source code directory
   - `model.py`: Implementation of the ProtHGT architecture
   - `train.py`: Script for training the model